 Protective orders; possession of firearms; penalty.
 Provides that it is a Class 6 felony for a person who is subject to a permanent protective order (i.e., a protective order with a maximum duration of two years) to possess a firearm while the order is in effect.
 Under current law, only a person subject to a permanent protective order for family abuse is prohibited from possessing a firearm while the order is in effect.

-01/09/18 House: Referred to Committee for Courts of Justice Notes: City Position: Support HB 653 Employers; sexual harassment training, penalty.
+02/15/18 House: Left in Courts of Justice

+City Position: Support

+HB 653 Employers; sexual harassment training, penalty.

+Patron: Murphy

-Patron: Murphy Summary as introduced:
+Summary as introduced:

 Employers; sexual harassment training; penalty.
 Requires every employer with 15 or more employees who are located at a workplace within the Commonwealth to conduct a sexual harassment education and training program for all new employees within one year of commencement of employment.
-The training shall encompass the illegality of sexual harassment; the definition of sexual harassment under state and federal laws and federal regulations; a description of sexual harassment, utilizing examples; the employer's sexual harassment complaint process available to the employee; legal recourse and complaint processes; and protections against retaliation.
+The training shall encompass the illegality of sexual harassment; the definition of sexual harassment under state and federal laws and federal regulations; a description of sexual harassment, utilizing examples; the employer's sexual

+harassment complaint process available to the employee; legal recourse and complaint processes; and protections against retaliation.
 Such employers are also required to conduct additional training for all supervisors and managers within one year of assuming their supervisory or managerial positions.
 The Department of Labor and Industry is required to develop a compliance checklist for employers to use to develop a sexual harassment training program; employers shall keep a record of the training.

-02/06/18 House: Subcommittee recommends continuing to 2019
+02/13/18 House: Left in Commerce and Labor

-Notes: City Position: Support
+City Position: Support

-HB 664 Virginia Freedom of Information Act; transfer of public records, definition of ''custodian.''
+HB 664 Virginia Freedom of Information Act; transfer of public records, definition of "custodian."

 Patron: Kilgore

 Summary as introduced:

-Virginia Freedom of Information Act; transfer of public records; definition of "custodian."
+Virginia Freedom of Information Act; transfer of public records; definition of

+"custodian."
 Requires a public body initiating a transfer of public records to any entity, including to any other public body, to remain the custodian of those records only if the public body has transferred the entirety of those public records.
 Current law requires the public body initiating a transfer of public records to remain the custodian if it has transferred possession of any public records.
 The bill also excludes the transfer of a portion of information contained in one public body's public record to another public body from being considered as a transfer of an entire public record.
 The bill also prohibits a public body from withholding a public record in its entirety on the grounds that information contained in such public record was provided by another public body.
 The bill defines "custodian" for purposes of the Virginia Freedom of Information Act.

-01/09/18 House: Referred to Committee on General Laws Notes: City Position: Oppose HB 683 Uniform Statewide Building Code; security of certain records.
-Patron: Pogge Summary as introduced:
+02/13/18 House: Left in General Laws

+City Position: Oppose

+HB 683 Uniform Statewide Building Code; security of certain records.

+Patron: Pogge

+Summary as introduced:

 Uniform Statewide Building Code; security of certain records.
 Clarifies that while information contained in engineering and construction drawings and plans for any single-family residential dwelling submitted for the purpose of complying with the Uniform Statewide Building Code (§ 36-97 et seq.) or the Statewide Fire Prevention Code (§ 27-94 et seq.) shall not be subject to disclosure to the public under the Virginia Freedom of Information Act (§ 2.2-3700 et seq.), such information shall not be deemed confidential.
-02/05/18 House: Read third time and passed House BLOCK VOTE (98-Y 0-N) 02/06/18 Senate: Referred to Committee on General Laws and Technology Notes: City Position: Support HB 689 Human trafficking training standards; DCJS to establish for lawenforcement.
+02/22/18 Governor: Governor's Action Deadline Midnight, March 1, 2018 City Position: Support HB 689 Human trafficking training standards; DCJS to establish for law-enforcement.
 Patrons: McQuinn, Adams, D.M., Boysko, Cole, Hope, Lindsey, Plum, Rasoul, Rodman, Simon, Tyler and Watts Summary as introduced: